boltops-tools/cody/docs/quick-start.md

 )
 ```

-To define a project, it is literally 3 lines of code.
+To define a project, it's only 3 lines of code.

+Make sure youpushed to github, since codebuild will be pulling from it.

+    git remote add origin git@github.com/user/repo # update with your own repo
+    git add .
+    git commit -m 'test commit'
+    git push

+### Deploy

+Now we're ready to deploy.
 You can deploy it with a single command:

     cb deploy